It’s a Ukrainian Mushroom Soup. After you take the first sip of it, you’ll instantly feel cozy and warm. Classic autumn soup with a ton of flavor.

 No Shiitake? – no problem.

-Portobello or Crimini Mushroom will work as well.
+Portobello or Crimini Mushrooms will work as well.
 They are affordable and taste just as delicious as Shiitake.

 How do you store mushroom soup?

-Since this soup contains dairy, it’s not advisable to freeze it.
+Since this soup contains dairy, it’s not advisable not to freeze it.